Marketing

 Person hosting a Livestorm meeting using the Miro virtual whiteboard feature

-Another marketing event strategy idea is to create a promo video for your event.
+To tease the event speakers or topics, include a promo video in your marketing campaign.
 Determine whether you want it to be animated or want someone to memorize a script and record it.
 Either way, you’ll need to:

 • Ensure you’re following brand guidelines and that the information is clear